FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: FactNet: Design and Construction

-Here, $\concat$ denotes string concatenation and $\mathrm{NormQuals}$ is order-invariant.
-It normalizes individual qualifiers and deterministically sorts them by the tuple (PID, normalized value) prior to serialization, ensuring identifier stability.
+where $\concat$ denotes string concatenation and $\mathrm{NormQuals}$ is order-invariant, deterministically sorting qualifiers by (PID, normalized value).
 By default, FactNet merges only strictly equivalent normalized statements.
-Semantic relaxations, such as time-precision truncation, unit conversion, coordinate rounding, or property-gated string canonicalization, are applied only when authorized by policy $\pi$.
-These are always accompanied by machine-readable \texttt{merge\_reasons}.
-We release $\pi$ with per-property allowlists and thresholds (Appendix~\ref{app:factnet_normalization} and~\ref{app:factnet_synsets}).
-The default policy remains conservative to prevent semantic drift.
+Semantic relaxations (time-precision truncation, unit conversion, and coordinate rounding) are applied only when authorized by policy $\pi$, and each relaxation is accompanied by a machine-readable \texttt{merge\_reason} (Appendix~\ref{app:factnet_normalization} and~\ref{app:factnet_synsets}).